Elevation: 6,842 ft

 This peak is not in the book.
 Published November 2020

 Peak 6842 is located at the southwest end of a high ridgeline that towers above Hay Canyon to the west.
 Peak 6890 is positioned at the northeast end of that same ridgeline.
 Climb both peaks together via a loop route that begins and ends on BLM-622 at an open meadow with a large cattle cistern.
-This is the second leg of the 2-peak journey.
+This is the second leg of a two-peak adventure.
 USGS Badger Hole Spring

 Same as for Peak 6890.
-This is the final leg of a 2-peak adventure that begins from BLM-622 down near the Holbrook-Black Pine Road.
+This is the final leg of a two-peak trek that begins from BLM-622 down near the Holbrook-Black Pine Road.